 7 Strategies to Help You Get Through Thanksgiving with the Family

-We have arrived at what I sometimes think of as Mandatory Togetherness Season--the month and a half from Thanksgiving to New Year's when we're expected to gather with family, friends, and coworkers to celebrate one thing or another, most of which have little to do with the occasions' origins.
+We have arrived at what I sometimes think of as Mandatory Togetherness Season--the month and a half from Thanksgiving to New Year's in which we're expected to gather with family, friends, and coworkers to celebrate one thing or another.
+For some folks, this is the best time of the year, but for most--or at least most of the people I know--the season fills us with varying degrees of anxiety and dread.

 Like most Americans, my extended family falls somewhere between the airbrushed wholesomeness of the Brady Bunch and the epically dysfunctional Roys of HBO's Succession.
-But when you put grandma, grandpa, the grown kids, some sugared-up grandkids, and the odd aunt or uncle who has been nipping on the Old Oberholtzer since breakfast into even the most spacious kitchen, tensions are bound to build, especially if the turkey looks like it came out of an Egyptian sarcophagus, but the green bean casserole is yet to be assembled, the gravy is lumpy, and someone (probably grandpa) has picked most of the pecans off the pie.
+But when we put grandma, grandpa, the grown kids, some sugared-up grandkids, and the odd aunt or uncle who has been nipping on the Old Oberholtzer since breakfast into even the most spacious kitchen, tensions are bound to build, especially if the turkey looks like it came out of an Egyptian sarcophagus, but the green bean casserole is yet to be assembled, the gravy is lumpy, and someone (probably grandpa) has picked most of the pecans off the pie.

 Why holiday get-togethers go wrong: A Theory